tkurtbond/tkurtbond.github.io/posts/2005/03/26/2005-03-26.rst

   1984; Ace, March 1984.
 The third (and last) *Tomoe Gozen* book.
-The *Tomoe Gozen* books were recommended in the *Sorcerer & Sword* RPG supplement's reading list and are definitely worth reading for those interested in fantasy inspired by Japan or Swords & Sorcery fiction in general.
+The *Tomoe Gozen* books were recommended in the *Sorcerer & Sword* RPG supplement's reading list and are definitely worth reading for those interested in fantasy inspired by Japan or Sword & Sorcery fiction in general.